-We will keep our retention policies under review to ensure that your data is not stored for longer than is strictly necessary.
+We will keep our data retention policy under review to ensure that your data is not stored for longer than is strictly necessary.

-How to contact us?
+10. How to contact us?

-If you have any questions about this privacy notice or the information we hold about you, you can contact us in the following ways:
+If you have any questions about this privacy notice or the information we hold about you, or if you would like to contact the DPO, you can contact us in the following ways: